bjmsong/flash_attention_inference/README.md

 - Hybrid Inference: Hybrid Inference by Prefill and Decoding
 - ALiBi Inference: Attention with Linear Biases
 - Decoding Attention: Self Multi Head Attention of Decoding Stage with CUDA Core
+- Decoding Attention Int8: Self Multi Head Attention of Decoding Stage with CUDA Core, and KV Cache is Quantized by Int8 Using per Head Method

 # Compile
 ## Environment